The Campaign for Every Laurentian

 I’ve come to St. Lawrence twice in my life, almost by accident it seems, never having imagined in either instance that it would become a defining home place.
 A small moment like my own has been multiplied in other lives countless times creating the saga and genius of belonging as one among every Laurentian.

-A few months after the telegram had circulated, before a large gathering at a dinner to launch the million dollar campaign, Owed D. Young rose to speak in the ball room of the Hotel Pennsylvania in New York City.
-Other banquets were held simultaneously that night with faculty and alumni gathered in the campus gym, also in Watertown, Massena, Schenectady, Philadelphia, Boston, Buffalo, Rochester, and Utica.
+A few months after the telegram had circulated, before a large gathering at a dinner to launch the million-dollar campaign, Trustee Owen D. Young, Class of 1894, rose to speak in the ballroom of the Hotel Pennsylvania in New York City.
+Other banquets were held simultaneously that night with faculty and alumni gathered in the campus gym, and in Watertown, Massena, Schenectady, Philadelphia, Boston, Buffalo, Rochester, and Utica.

 As you recall, Owen Young was a pioneer in the electrification of urban and industrial America.
 He began his talk by saying there were two great sources of power lying north of the Mohawk: one is the St. Lawrence River and the other is St. Lawrence University.
 As he explained, the river must be developed all at once, because “half a dam is no more reliable than half a dog.”

 A college, however, cannot be developed by a single action.
 Rather, its outcome is a matter of “accretion and growth.”
 He went on to say that even if an infinite amount of money were in hand, a college simply could not be built overnight, not created in a year or a decade.
 All the land, laboratories, and libraries might be in place, but all together these would not produce a college.
 Why?

 Young replied, because “the high spirit of sacrifice would be lacking—the accumulated traditions would not exist…there would be no depth to the picture—no perspective to it.”
 Today, we have in our care a college of tremendous depth in what it offers, traditions of inexhaustible affection, and the perspective of being among the best in American higher education.